Cancer Bats

-Cancer Bats are a Canadian hardcore punk band from Toronto, Ontario.
-To date, they have released seven studio albums and six extended plays; with their most recent LP, Psychic Jailbreak, having been released on 15 April 2022.
-The band is currently composed of lead vocalist Liam Cormier, drummer Mike Peters, bassist/guitarist Jaye R. Schwarzer and guitarist Jackson Landry.
+Cancer Bats is a Canadian hardcore punk band from Toronto, Ontario.
+To date, they have released eight studio albums and six extended plays; with their most recent LP, Give Me Dirt, having been released on August 7, 2026.
+The band is currently composed of lead vocalist Liam Cormier, bassist and backing vocalist Jaye R. Schwarzer and guitarist Jackson Landry.
 The members of Cancer Bats have also toured and recorded as a Black Sabbath tribute band under the name Bat Sabbath.
 Cormier is the only original member as of 2021.

 History

 Early years and Birthing the Giant (2004–2006)

 Cancer Bats was founded in May 2004 by singer Liam Cormier and guitarist Scott Middleton, a former member of Toronto heavy metal band At the Mercy of Inspiration.
 The two wanted to make music influenced by artists such as Entombed, Refused, Black Flag, Led Zeppelin and Down, among others.
 The lineup was completed with the addition of Andrew McCracken on bass and Joel Bath on drums, with Cormier moving to vocals.
 The four-piece wrote and recorded songs for a self-released demo that saw light in January 2005, and led to Canadian independent record label Distort Entertainment signing the band.

 After deciding that a combination of illness and animal name would give the best band name, the band considered the names Cancer Bats and Pneumonia Hawk.
 Soon after, Mike Peters (cousin of Dann Peters) replaced Bath on the drums and the band began playing throughout Southern Ontario, playing live shows with bands like Billy Talent, Every Time I Die, Nora, Alexisonfire, Haste the Day, It Dies Today, Bane, Comeback Kid, Buried Inside, Attack in Black, Misery Signals, This Is Hell, Rise Against, The Bronx and Gallows.

 On June 2, 2006, the band took part in a short interview and then played a free CD release show at The Edge 102.1 (CFNY-FM) and then on June 6 Birthing the Giant was released into major record stores.
 The album includes guest vocals by George Pettit of Alexisonfire.
 On June 7, 2006, they hosted All Things Rock, a show on MTV Canada, and had their own video played at the end of the show.